Are you an adviser? Go to Unbiased Pro

 You’ll have to pay fees associated with your SIPP and should budget accordingly.

-For instance, the cost of hiring a financial adviser to manage your investments or for fees to buy and sell shares
+For instance, the cost of hiring a financial adviser to manage your investments or the fees to buy and sell shares

 How do SIPP contributions work?